kaski2/auto3T/README.md

 ## This script will automate 3 tick fishing in OSRS.

- dependencies are keyboard and pyautogui which can be installed with `pip install keyboard pyautogui`
+ dependencies are keyboard and pyautogui which can be installed with `pip install keyboard pyautogui` or alternatively `py -m pip install keyboard pyautogui`

  then you may run the program with `python3 auto3t.py`